 - CLI-RSSI measurement in which the UE measures the total received power observed over RSSI resources.

+Two types of UE-to-UE CLI reporting are supported: L1-based reporting and L3-based reporting.
+A UE is not expected to be configured with both L1 and L3 CLI measurement and reporting simultaneously.

+For L3-based UE-to-UE CLI reporting, layer 3 filtering applies to CLI measurement results and both event triggered and periodic reporting are supported.

+For L1-based UE-to-UE CLI reporting, the configuration is dependent on the reporting quantity:

+- For SRS-RSRP, only aperiodic CSI reporting configuration is supported.

+- For CLI-RSSI, the CSI reporting configuration can be periodic or aperiodic.

-Layer 3 filtering applies to CLI measurement results and both event triggered and periodic reporting are supported.In case of Sub-band full duplex (SBFD) operation, gNB-to-gNB CLI may also be present.
-Additionaly, DL transmission in one cell may interfere with UL reception in another cell: this is referred to as gNB-to-gNB CLI.
-A victim gNB reports gNB-to-gNB CLI related information of its serving cells to neighbour gNBs.
+In addition to UE-to-UE CLI, gNB-to-gNB CLI may also be present when different TDD DL/UL patterns are used between neighbouring cells or when SBFD operation is configured: DL transmission in one cell may interfere with UL reception in another cell.

+To mitigate gNB-to-gNB CLI, a victim gNB can report gNB-to-gNB CLI related information of its serving cells to neighbour gNBs.
 The neighbour gNB should evaluate the received information and it may take CLI mitigation actions when necessary.
+Additionally, a victim gNB can configure a UE with UL resource muting.
+When UL resource muting is applied in a symbol, either even or odd sub-carriers of the frequency resource of the PUSCH are available, and the other sub-carriers are not used for the PUSCH transmission.

 <Unchanged parts omitted>